Jiraiya: Plot

 A popular version of the story was translated by William Elliot Griffis.
-The story starts with Jiraiya's father who was a castle lord being killed during one of many civil wars.
-After he is killed young Jiraiya is hidden by a retainer and is able to escape, but they are attacked by a band of robbers, and the retainer is killed after resisting.
+The story starts with Jiraiya's father, who was a castle lord, but was killed during one of many civil wars.
+After he is killed, young Jiraiya is hidden by a retainer and is able to escape, but they are attacked by a band of robbers and the retainer is killed after resisting.
 Jiraiya goes to a place called Echigo where he spent the rest of his childhood.
 Jiraiya now led a wandering life in several provinces but wished to restore his family name.
-Since he was talented at swordsmanship and was exceptionally brave Jiraiya soon become a chief of his own band of robbers, where he would sneak in disguise to the places he robbed to learn where the treasure was stored.
-He would then come back and rob them later.
+His swordsmanship talent and exceptional bravery allowed Jiraiya to soon become a chief of his own band of robbers, where he would sneak in disguise to places he robbed in order to learn where the treasure was stored.
+He would then come back and steal said treasure later.

-One day Jiraiya heard of an old man who lived in Shinano and he started off to rob him.
+One day, Jiraiya heard of an old man who lived in Shinano and so he started off to rob him.
 The land was a place full of mountains and was full of snow in the winter.
 During the journey, he was beset by a great snowstorm and he took refuge in a small house that he happened upon, inside was a beautiful woman who treated him with great kindness.
 This did not change Jiraiya's nature as a robber though and after midnight he went to kill her with his sword while she was reading.
 However, in a flash, her body changed to a very old man who grabbed the heavy steel blade and easily broke it into pieces.
 He then announces his name as Senso Dojin, and that he is a giant frog that has lived on the mountain for hundreds of years.
 He pardons Jiraiya after telling him he could kill him easily and then teaches him magic arts.
 Jiraiya stayed with Senso Dojin for several weeks learning the magic arts of the mountain sprites in order to control the weather as well as to control frogs and change their shape and size at will.
 After Senso teaches him he forbids him from robbing or injuring the poor and helpless and to instead take from those who use and acquire money dishonestly and to help the needy and suffering.
 He then turns into a giant frog and hops away.

 After this Jiraiya sets out on his journey to help the poor and needy by helping a poor farmer whose crops failed and he could not pay his rent or loan on time.
 As well whenever a miser was robbed they would say that the young thunder had struck, as Jiraiya was very popular with the poor people of the time.